pouriamoosavi/LittleDB/README.md

 - Rename main.cpp into YOUR_PROJECT_NAME.ino (in Arduino IDE, .ino file and project must have the same name).
 - In Arduino IDE Open File > Preferences
 Add `http://arduino.esp8266.com/stable/package_esp8266com_index.json, https://dl.espressif.com/dl/package_esp32_index.json` Into `Additional Board Manager URLs`.
-- In Arduino IDE Open Tools > Board > Board Manager...
+- Open Tools > Board > Board Manager...
 Search for `esp32` and install the `esp32` package by `Espressif Systems`.
-- In Arduino IDE  Open Tools > Manage libraries
+- Open Tools > Manage libraries
-Search for `littlefs` and change `Topic` to `data Storage`
+Search for `littlefs` and change `Topic` to `data Storage` and install littleFS_esp32
 - Change board to your own board.
+- You probably need to change `#include <LittleDB.h>` into `#include "LittleDB.h"`.
-- Upload test file into your board using programmer.
+- Upload test file into your board to run tests or use `LittleDB` library in your own sketch.

 ### In Platform.&#46;IO (VSCode)
 - Clone project from this repo.